Best Romance, AMV Contest

 Masquerade: Performance Judge

 For it's sophomore year, Another Anime Convention moved to the Courtyard Marriott Hotel in Nashua, having already outgrown its original location in Manchester.
 Although AAC is small and young, the convention managed to pull off a polished look; their program guide and artwork were on par with larger conventions and AAC’s events, including their formal ball, AMV contest, masquerade, and rave, were all aesthetically and technically well put together.
 A unique and popular feature of 2007’s event was that many panels and events featured free food, from a Japanese snack table to gingerbread man decorating.
 That said, the convention was not without issues; communication between staff and attendees was poor, and there was a lot of confusion in regards to locations, event times, and how to sign up for certain functions.
 It was also difficult to identify staff and security team members, as many were in costume and did not wear identifying sashes or tags.
 The layout did not facilitate attendee traffic and noise from the halls or other events routinely spilled over into panels and video rooms.
-Finally, the inclusion of somewhat insulting commentary typed on-screen during the masquerade displayed questionable judgment by staff members and took away from the performances.
-These difficulties, however, are easily solvable growing pains, and AAC thus far is a welcome addition to the New England convention circuit.
+Finally, the inclusion of insulting commentary typed on-screen during the masquerade displayed questionable judgment by staff and took away from the performances.
+These difficulties, however, are easily solvable growing pains, and hopefully AAC is able to work through them as it matures.

 Sketch and Shiva's Weekend Breakdown:

-Saturday morning I was up early and into my Chibimoon costume to attend masquerade rehearsal; they wouldn't begin until all entrants had arrived, and many cosplayers were late which delayed the entire process so much Shiva was getting very frustrated with the whole concept.
-Though she appreciated being able to ask questions, check the volume on our sound, and go over cues with the tech staff, I don’t know why they didn’t just rehearse in the order that groups arrived rather than making everyone sit there until the entire entrant pool showed up.
-Afterwards we were sent to craftsmanship judging and the judges went over every inch of our costumes asking thoughtful questions.
-That afternoon I changed into Tifa and spent the rest of the day hanging out with Sketch and PatrickD in Artist’s Alley, which was a hallway outside the ballrooms.
-This setup was great for foot traffic, but when a concert started up in main events spilled so loudly into the hall that it was impossible to chat and nearby panels started slamming their doors to block the noise.
+Saturday morning Shiva was up early and into her Chibimoon costume to attend masquerade rehearsal; the masquerade staff wouldn't begin until all entrants had arrived, and many cosplayers were late which delayed the entire process so much Shiva was getting very frustrated with the whole concept.
+Though she appreciated being able to ask questions, check the volume on their sound, and go over cues with the tech staff, she could not understand why they didn’t just rehearse in the order that groups arrived rather than making everyone sit there until the entire entrant pool had showed up.
+Afterwards she and Crazyflower were sent to craftsmanship judging and the judges went over every inch of their costumes asking thoughtful questions, which was nice.
+Afterwards Shiva changed into Tifa and spent the rest of the day hanging out with Sketch and PatrickD in Artist’s Alley, which was a hallway outside the ballrooms.
+This setup was great for foot traffic, but when a concert started up in main events the sound spilled so loudly into the hall that it was impossible to chat and nearby panels started slamming their doors to block the noise.
 Annoyed, we headed outside to the courtyard because we couldn't take it anymore.
-Later, we went to Crazyflower's makeup panel, where she did an excellent job covering a wide range of topics from simple enhancement makeup to complex patterns and prosthesis.
+Later, we went to Crazyflower's makeup panel, where she did an excellent job covering everything from simple enhancement to prosthesis.

-That evening I got back into Chibiusa for the masquerade, which opened with text commentary typed on the video screens by staff members using Notepad.
-It was a funny way to warm up the crowd, but it became a problem when it continued throughout the show and sometimes even during the skits.
-The young performers were unnerved by the public commentary during their performances, as it was impossible to tell if the audience’s reactions were to the skit or the screen.
-Each screen had different text, and the show was often hijacked as the two screens competed with each other for the audience's attention.
-It also prevented the screen from serving its main purpose as a visual aid, as the text preempted the video feed of the actual performances.
-The skits themselves were hit or miss, and most would have benefited from pre-recorded dialog – something even the staff who were performing neglected to do and as a result I couldn’t hear the entire opening even though I was up front.
-I did enjoy the runway show by the Iron Cosplay contestants, who had a set time to make very creative costumes from found materials.
-Our skit was received well and I was relieved the audience wasn't too young to understand the Loony Tunes reference.
-Crazy Flower ended up winning Best Craftsmanship for her FFXII Moogle and we both won Best Advanced Performance for the skit.
-As for the AMV Contest, both of my videos won their respective categories.
+The skits themselves were hit or miss, and most would have benefited from pre-recorded dialog – something even the staff members who were performing neglected to do.
+As a result, we couldn’t hear the entire opening number even though we were seated up front.
+We did enjoy the runway show put on by the Iron Cosplay contestants, who had a set time to make very creative costumes from found materials.
+Shiva and Crazyflower's skit was received well and Shiva was relieved the audience wasn't too young to understand the Loony Tunes reference.
+Crazyflower ended up winning Best Craftsmanship for her Final Fantasy XII-style Moogle and she and Shiva won Best Advanced Performance for the skit.
+As for the AMV Contest, both of Shiva's videos won their respective categories.
 After changing, Shiva, Sketch, and the rest of the crew hit up the rave; the music was the best of any convention we'd been to and there was plenty of room to move.
-There wasn’t a lot of ventilation and it got hot fast, but luckily there was a steady supply of ice water to hydrate and we regularly took breaks to lie on the pavement just outside the door, letting the cool ground absorb our excess body heat.
+There wasn’t a lot of ventilation in the room and it got hot fast, but luckily there was a steady supply of ice water to hydrate and we regularly took breaks to lie on the pavement just outside the door, letting the cool ground absorb our excess body heat.
 We stayed until the end of the dance, and hung out on the hotel lobby couches late into the night.

-Sunday I got into Amano Rinoa and hit up the Dating Game to watch Gale and Lindsay perform as bachelorettes.
+Sunday morning Shiva got into Amano Rinoa, met up with Sketch and headed to the Dating Game to watch Gale and Leelee perform as bachelorettes.
 They were funny and the entire show was quite entertaining.
 That afternoon we checked out Anime Unscripted hosted by PatrickD and Jekka; Patrick had been annoyed by the Sunday afternoon timeslot for the event, which was exacerbated when the Sunday programing started running more and more behind schedule until events were running almost an hour behind.
 The con chair had to intervene and cancel the 1pm event in order for Patrick and Jekka to hold Anime Unscripted on time at 2pm.
 All of the participants were from the audience, and those who were picked did an excellent job, which almost all of them leaving us laughing heartily.
 After the show we hit up the gingerbread cookie-making panel where we designed a cute pair of heavily-frosted characters.
 They were quickly devoured before we parted ways and headed home.
-Despite some organizational drawbacks it was a great weekend, and I hope to return!
+Despite some organizational drawbacks it was a great weekend, and we hope to return!